deionlocklear/ai-ugc-content-creation-template/README.md

 | [Installation Guide](docs/install_guide.md) | Detailed setup instructions |
 | [Troubleshooting](docs/troubleshooting.md) | Solutions to common issues |
 | [FAQs](docs/faqs.md) | Frequently asked questions |

 ---

+## 💰 Workflow Availability

+The complete **"Automate UGC Content Creation with N8N and Sora 2"** workflow is available as a premium digital asset.
+The workflow package includes:

+- ✅ Complete n8n workflow JSON file
+- ✅ Setup and configuration guide
+- ✅ Link to this workshop repository

+> **Note:** This public repository contains the **free workshop guide** that teaches you how to set up all the credentials and configure the workflow.
+The actual workflow file must be purchased separately.

+---